maxtaco/pubjs/README.md

 <b>Passion</b>: %{passion}<br/>
 ```

-And as advertised, you are free to switch back and forth as deeply
-nested as you please:
+And as advertised, you are free to go as deeply nested as you please:

 ```html
 <b>Name</b>: %{name}<br/>